volumio/volumio-plugins/plugins/miscellanea/onkyo_control/readme.md

 ## TODO

-- [ ] Implement power on when starting playback
+- [X] Implement power on when starting playback
-- [ ] Implement power off when stopping playback (Optional?
-If not resumed after X seconds?)
+- [X] Implement power off when stopping playback
+- [ ] Timeout when powering off (Wait X seconds for state to change to play, or power off)
 - [ ] Config options (IP / Port with defaults, power off time, output channel)
 - [ ] Discover receivers on the network for config option drop down
-- [ ] Change receiver to "Line 1" channel (or configured option) after power on
+- [ ] Change receiver to "Line 1" channel (or configured option?
+Drop down?) after power on